marenrieker/17-KabirSandrolini-Temporal-data-with-tsibble/README.md

 ### Session contents
 - Slides introducing and motivating tsibble
-- Interactive exercise walking through the basics of cleaning, wrangling, and modeling temporal data using tsibble.
+- Interactive exercise walking through the basics of cleaning, wrangling, and visualizing temporal data using tsibble.

 ### Main learning objectives
 - Understand when it is appropriate to use tsibble, and why it is a powerful upgrade over previous structures
 - Manipulate a tibble/dataframe to tsibble
-- Learn how to tidy your tsibble
+- Tidy your tsibble, checking for duplicates and gaps
-- Perform basic visualizations and modeling using your fancy tidy tsibble
+- Perform basic visualizations with your fancy tidy tsibble

 ## Instructors